CS5008-Khoury/Homework-Sorts/instructions/README.md

 We encourage you to spend time, and craft clear answers.
 You will find markdown has ways to create [diagrams](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) and [math expressions](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)

+> [!NOTE]
+> Including operations counter?
+You are welcome to also include an operations counter.
+> We recommend first completing the autograder, then adding an optional
+> flag for the operations counter.
+Including it can help make your report more clear.

 ### Growth